Christiaan Eijkman: Early life and education

-Christiaan Eijkman was born on 11 August 1858, at Nijkerk, Netherlands as the seventh child of Christiaan Eijkman, the headmaster of a local school, and Johanna Alida Pool.
-His elder brother Johann Frederik Eijkman (1851–1915) was also a chemist.
+Christiaan Eijkman was born on 11 August 1858, at Nijkerk, Netherlands, to Christiaan Eijkman, the headmaster of a local school, and Johanna Alida Pool.
+He was the youngest of seven children.
+His elder brother Johann Frederik Eijkman (1851–1915) became a physical chemist.

 A year later, in 1859, the Eijkman family moved to Zaandam, where his father was appointed head of a newly founded school for advanced elementary education.
 It was here that Christiaan and his brothers received their early education.
 In 1875, after taking his preliminary examinations, Eijkman became a student at the Military Medical School of the University of Amsterdam, where he was trained as a medical officer for the Netherlands Indies Army, passing through all his examinations with honours.

-From 1879 to 1881, he was an assistant of T. Place, Professor of Physiology, during which time he wrote his thesis On Polarization of the Nerves, which gained him his doctoral degree, with honours, on 13 July 1883.
+From 1879 to 1881, he was an assistant of Thomas Place, Professor of Physiology, during which time he wrote his thesis Over Polarisatie in de Zenuwen (On Polarization of the Nerves), which earned him his doctoral degree with distinction on 13 July 1883.